 The Securities Enforcement and Penny Stock Reform Act of 1990 requires additional disclosure and documentation related to the market for penny stock and for trades in any stock defined as a penny stock.
 Unless we can acquire substantial assets and trade at over \$5.00 per share on the bid, it is more likely than not that our securities, for some period of time, would be defined under the Act as a "penny stock."
 As a result, those who trade in our securities may be required to provide additional information about their fitness to trade our shares.
 Also, there is the requirement of a broker-dealer, prior to a transaction in a penny stock, to deliver a standardized risk disclosure document that provides information about penny stocks and the risks in the penny stock market.
-Further, a broker-dealer must provide the customer with current bid and offer quotations for the penny stock, the compensation of the broker-dealer and its salesperson in the transaction, and monthly account statements showing the market value of each penny stock held in the customer's account.
-These requirements present a substantial burden on any person or brokerage firm who plans to trade out securities and would thereby make it unlikely that any liquid trading market would ever result in our securities while provisions of this Act might be applicable to those securities.
+Further, a broker-dealer must provide the customer with current bid and offer quotations for the penny stock, theld in the customer's account.
+These requirements present a substantial burden on any person or brokerage firm who plans to trade out securities and would thereby make it unlikely that any liquid trading market would ever result in our securities while provisions of this Act